Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/saturation_function_card.rst

 SATURATION_FUNCTION
 ===================
 Specifies the permeability function, saturation function, and parameters to be associated with a material property.
-This card is only for TH or MPHASE/FLASH2 modes.
+This card is only for TH(ice) or MPHASE/FLASH2 modes.
-In GENERAL and RICHARDS modes, use the :ref:`characteristic-curves-card` card.
+In GENERAL, RICHARDS TH, and WIPP_FLOW modes, use the :ref:`characteristic-curves-card` card.

 Required Cards:
 ---------------